 Taiwan has a relatively low unemployment rate when compared to most other countries.
-The CIA World Factbook ranks Taiwan 33rd among countries with the lowest unemployment rates, based on its 2013 estimate of 4.10.
-In November 2014, the unemployment rate stood at 3.89%.
-Underemployment, however, remains a problem for many highly-educated and skilled workers unable to find sufficiently challenging jobs in their fields of expertise.
-Real salaries have remained stagnant for over a decade.
+The CIA World Factbook ranks Taiwan 32th among countries with the lowest unemployment rates, based on its 2015 estimate.
+In 2015, the unemployment rate was estimated at 3.8%.
+Despite a 72% increase in the amount of professional employees, underemployment, however, remains a problem for many highly-educated and skilled workers, who are unable to find sufficiently challenging jobs in their fields of expertise.
+However salaries are expected to increase in 2017 as employers are pressured to make better remuneration packages for skilled employees, due to the struggle for many employers to find suitably skilled staff.